docker/docs/get-started/part2.md

 ## Share your image

-To demonstrate the portability of what we just created, let's upload our build and run it somewhere else.
+To demonstrate the portability of what we just created, let's upload our built image and run it somewhere else.
 After all, you'll need to learn how to push to registries to make deployment of containers actually happen.

 A registry is a collection of repositories, and a repository is a collection of